 Although the soups are not gluten-free, a large selection of Campbell’s Soup Company’s range of products is certified as gluten-free.
 The company has made it super easy and listed every product in their portfolio of over 100 products that are gluten-free in this PDF.

-Some notable gluten free options from Campbell’s family of brands:
+Here are some notable gluten free options from Campbell’s family of brands:

 Campbell’s Tomato Juice